r4victor/tenthousandmeters/content/blog/python_bts_07.md

 If you wonder why anyone would want to define their our descriptors in the first place, check out the excellent [Descriptor HowTo Guide](https://docs.python.org/3/howto/descriptor.html#id1) by Raymond Hettinger.

-Now, when we know what descriptors are, we're ready to study the algorithms for getting and setting attributes.
-However, since we're going to look at the actual code, we first need to understand where attributes are stored.
-That is, we need to understand what the object's and type's dictionaries really are.
+Our goal is to study the actual algorithms for getting and setting attributes.
+Descriptors is one prerequisite for that.
+Another is the understanding of what the object's dictionary and the type's dictionary really are.

-### Object's and type's dictionaries
+### Object's dictinary and type's dictionary

 An object's dictionary is a dictionary in which instance variables are stored.
-A pointer to the object's dictionary is a member of the object.
-For example, a function object has the `func_dict` member that points to the function's dictionary:
+Every object keeps a pointer to its dictionary.
+For example, a function object has the `func_dict` member for that purpose:

 ```C
 typedef struct {